HashMall0w/AmatonLike/README.md

 # AmatonLike
-University project.
+University project
 Simulation of an e-commerce site written in C